freerange/mocha/README.md

     $ gem install mocha

-Note: If you are intending to use Mocha with Test::Unit or MiniTest, you should only setup Mocha *after* loading the relevant test library...
+Note: If you are intending to use Mocha with Test::Unit or Minitest, you should only setup Mocha *after* loading the relevant test library...

 ##### Test::Unit